pippim/pippim.github.io/about.md

 # About Pippim

-This page answers some questions you might be asking about Pippim.
-The **5 W's** of "Who", "What", Where", When and "Why" are answered here:
+This page answers questions you might have about Pippim.
+This page addresses the **5 W's**; "Who", "What", Where", When and "Why" of Pippim.
+On this page you will discover:

 - **Who** is Pippim?
 - **What** is Pippim?